NutraTalk Blog

 Why Did Some People Stop Taking Micronutrients?

-Among participants, experiences regarding long-term use of the micronutrients varied.
-Reasons reported for stopping included the cost of the supplement, feeling well enough to manage symptoms, wanting to see if they could manage without supplementation, the number of capsules to take, and challenges with consistency.
+Reasons reported for stopping micronutrients included the uninsured cost, the number of capsules, inability to be consistent with taking the supplement, feeling well enough to manage symptoms, and wanting to see if they could manage without any intervention at all.

 • In contrast, 75% of those who remained on micronutrients reported that same level of benefit.